-Dr. Burritt: Green Before His Time (Upper Elementary, Middle School)
+Dr. Burritt: Green Before His Time (Elementary, Middle School)

 Dr. Burritt, a homeopathic physician, was a pioneer of "green" architecture and sustainable living.
-Students will discuss Dr. Burritt, as a physician and conservationist, and how he incorporated salvaged, recycled and sustainably harvested materials for the construction of his home.
+Students will discuss Dr. Burritt, as a physician and conservationist, and how he incorporated salvaged, recycled, and sustainably harvested materials for the construction of his home.
 (Presented from his mansion).

-Helpful Hints for your Trip
+Helpful Hints for your Onsite Field Trip

 - Buses should circle the parking lot and drop students off by the Welcome Center so they disembark on the sidewalk.
 Then buses may park across the parking lot in the designated area if they choose to stay. - Pack lunches in a class cooler or box.
 Plan to unload your lunches to a designated onsite location upon arrival. - Instruct students to dress appropriately for the weather on the mountain.
 Sturdy shoes for walking are encouraged.
 Long socks or pants are needed when hiking the trails.
 Temperatures are usually several degrees cooler on the mountain. - Minimum group size is twelve students, or \$120 minimum charge. - We recommend bringing one parent/adult per every five elementary students unless we notify you of other requirements. - Classroom teachers, aides and bus drivers are admitted free of charge.
-Parents and other chaperones pay the same rate as the students. - For an additional fee of \$4.00 per child, select additional activities or choose to explore the Historic Park, mansion and nature trails on your own.
-You can always add shopping in Josie's to any visit. - Cancellations must be made 2 weeks in advance to avoid a 25% charge. - Cancellations due to severe weather may be made without charge.
-We will work with you to reschedule events influenced by inclement weather.
+Parents and other chaperones pay the same rate as the students. - For an additional fee of \$4.00 per child, you may select additional activities or choose to explore the Historic Park, mansion and nature trails on your own.
+You can always add shopping in Josie's to any visit. - We will work with you to reschedule events that cannot be held due to severe weather.